Save on fees.

 There are easy ways to avoid fees for everyday banking to help make your money go further.

 Avoid unarranged overdraft fees

 Direct credit your pay

-If you’re paid in cash or cheque, ask your employer to direct deposit your pay into your account.
+If you’re paid in cash, ask your employer to direct deposit your pay into your account.
 This can help ensure it is deposited on time ready to pay bills, and saves you the time of going to the bank to deposit your money.

 Plan your regular payments

 You could set up your automatic payments for the day after payday, this way you’re more likely to have the money available.